carpentries-incubator/pangenomics/_episodes/08-tda.md

 </a>

 ### **Simplicial complex**
-Is a mathematical structure composed of a collection of simple geometric objects called simplices, which is constructed from a set of data.
-In other word, a simplicial complex is a collection of vertices, edges, triangles, tetrahedra, and other elements.
-In this sense, we can think of a simplicial complex as extending the notion of a graph, which is only formed by vertices and edges.
+It is a mathematical structure composed of a collection of simple geometric objects called simplices, constructed from a data set.
+In other words, a simplicial complex is a collection of vertices, edges, triangles, tetrahedra, and other elements.
+In this sense, we can think of a simplicial complex as extending the notion of a graph only formed by vertices and edges.

   <a href="../fig/Tda_Simplicial_complex_example.svg">
   <img src="../fig/Tda_Simplicial_complex_example.svg" alt="Example Simplicial Complex" />